Student Services Operations

 This policy will be applied automatically and without favor or prejudice.
 With the exception of certificate and clock hour students, all federal aid recipients' progress is reviewed annually at the end of each spring semester, upon the receipt of each new financial aid application, and upon a student's full withdrawal from a semester.
 Certificate and clock hour students are reviewed at the end of each semester, upon the receipt of each new financial aid application, and upon a student's full withdrawal from a semester.

-Any appeal of this policy must follow the instructions on the appeal form and be sent to the Financial Aid Office in person or by mail to 105 West O Street, Suite 206, Russellville, AR 72801, by e-mail to firstname.lastname@example.org, or by fax to 479.968.0857 along with any applicable documentation to the Financial Aid Academic Policy Appeal Committee prior to the deadlines listed below in order to be considered for the term.
+Any appeal of this policy must follow the instructions on the appeal form and be sent to the Financial Aid Office in person or by mail to 105 West O Street, Suite 206, Russellville, AR 72801, by e-mail to firstname.lastname@example.org, through the link on OneTech, or by fax to 479.968.0857.
+Attach any applicable documentation, and send to the Financial Aid Academic Policy Appeal Committee prior to the deadlines listed below in order to be considered for the term.
 A maximum of 2 appeals may be submitted.
 A student must attend without financial aid for a period of one academic year to be eligible to appeal for a third time.

 Students who have filed a successful appeal will be placed on an academic plan which will be monitored each semester throughout the course of the plan.
 Individual students will be reviewed within the semester if notification of a grade change is received by the Financial Aid Office.
 Financial aid will not be paid retroactively for any semester's lost eligibility.